Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 But, Come on Down!
 Anyway!

-A very long time ago, when I was in the Navy, I was stationed at a Naval Base in Brunswick Georgia.
+A very, very long time ago, when I was serving in the Navy, I was stationed at a Naval Base in Brunswick Georgia.

-Several times, while there, some friends and I hopped in a car and drove the short distance into Florida and down to Jacksonville for a weekend.
+Several times, while there, some friends and I hopped in a car and drove the short distance into Florida and down to Jacksonville for a weekend on the beach.

 Back then, when you crossed the state line into Florida, there was sign on the side of the highway.
-It stated another simple truth. it said;
+It stated another simple truth that can make you a luttle more welcome when you come down to Florida. it said;

 WELCOME TO FLORIDA!